-These service charges are not capped under the Fair Go Rates System.
+The waste management service charge is not capped under the Fair Go Rates System.

 The Rate Definitions

 Council believes each differential rate will contribute to the equitable and efficient delivery of council functions.
 Details of the objectives of each differential rate, the classes of land which are subject to each differential rate and the uses of each differential rate are set out below.